jimfulton/zodb-jsonb-experiment/README.rst

   Near the top of the object hierarchy are ``Community`` objects and data are typically accessed by community.

   A access control mechanism allows access control lists (ACLs) to be defined at various places in the hierarchy.
 Access to a particular content objects is granted based on ACLs stored on the object and its ancestors.
+Moreover, queries (searches, listings of content in a folder, etc.) are permission filtered.

 - Most content is self contained, with relevant data, such as text to be searched, residing in content objects directly.